 - Staggered arrival/departure to reduce mixing of groups;v

 - A procedure for health assessment for all athletes, coaches, and staff; and

 - A protocol to address a person who develops symptoms during activity.

-- Sports organizations and facilities must post extensive signage instructing staff, participants, and spectators about required face coverings and maintaining six (6) feet of distance from others.
+vii.
+Sports organizations and facilities must post extensive signage instructing staff, participants, and spectators to wear face coverings and maintain six (6) feet of distance from others.
 Printable signs that will help you comply with signage requirements are available at de.gov/playsafelysign.

 In addition to the requirements above, specific activities or sports will be classified according to risk, and organizers must conduct activities in accordance with the risk-based classification.
 For sports where the risk category has not been identified below, sports organizers must confirm the risk category with DPH at HSPcontact@delaware.gov prior to initiation of practices or competitions.

 i.
 For low-risk activities, if social distancing and other general guidance can be followed, no modifications are needed.